Special offer

 Post a job

-The fastest way to get in touch with the candidate is by calling them to deliver the good news.
-Do this before sending your offer letter email, as a verbal offer creates a more personal connection between the company and the candidate.
+The fastest way to get in touch with the candidate is by calling them to deliver the good news and offer the job verbally.
+You may consider doing this before sending your offer letter email, as a verbal offer creates a more personal connection between your company and the candidate.

 Use a descriptive subject line

-A simple, catchy and informative email subject line will encourage your candidate to open the email and read its contents.
+To begin your email, start with a simple and informative email subject line that encourages the candidate to open the email.
 Limit the subject line to under 50 characters while stating a clear intention to offer the candidate the relevant job position and include the company name as well.
-A convincing offer letter email subject line might look something like:

 • Offer from [Company Name]